 I started shaking the moment I walked through the doors.

 The competition was held in a small auditorium with no more than fifteen rows of seats.
-I took a seat in the fifth row, and all I could think of was how apparent my trembling would be, with the audience so close.
+I took a seat in the fifth row, and all I could think about was how apparent my trembling would be, with the audience so close.

 There were three categories – beginner, intermediate and advanced.
 I was in the advanced category, which came last.
 As if that wasn’t bad enough, I was the last contestant in my category (and the whole competition, basically).
 My heart sank when I realised I would have to sit through over 30 speeches before I could go up and give mine, which would give my anxiety plenty of time to build.
 I’d much rather be one of the first ones to go up just so that I could get it over and done with as soon as possible.